-I am a candidate in the combined MClSc/PhD in Communication Sciences & Disorders (Speech-Language Pathology) at Western University in London, Ontario.
+Hi! 👋 I am an Assistant Professor in the Communicative Disorders and Sciences department at the University at Buffalo.
+I completed1 a combined MClSc/PhD in Communication Sciences & Disorders (Speech-Language Pathology) at Western University in London, Ontario.
 My research focuses on describing the acoustic-phonetic characteristics of dysarthria, a group of motor speech disorders.
 In particular, I am interested in how changes in the acoustic speech signal modulate speech intelligibility, that is, how understandable one’s speech is to a typical listener.
 Informed by my background in linguistics and speech acoustics, my research can broadly be categorized into three themes:

-While much of my research has focused on hypokinetic dysarthria, a motor speech disorder associated with Parkinson’s disease, I am also interested in the differential speech processes in younger and older healthy adults, as well as individuals with cerebellar damage.
+While much of my research has focused on hypokinetic dysarthria, a motor speech disorder associated with Parkinson’s disease, I am also interested in the differential speech processes in younger and older healthy adults, as well as individuals with other neurological speech disorders.

 As a means to constantly striving to improve myself as a researcher, I also have a strong interest in tools for data analysis.
 Much of what I post here includes my musings on these tools (oftentimes this is the R programming language and environment) and tips or tricks I’ve tried to work through.
 See my posts and projects for more information.

 BA (Hons) in Linguistics, 2012

 A list of resources I am finding helpful for preparing to write a dissertation in RMarkdown.